 Ways of asking questions and making requests - synonyms or related words

-about the real reason
+spoken used for asking about the real reason for something

 used for asking what has happened to someone or something, because you have not seen them for a long time, or what will happen to them, because you are worried about them

-used for asking where someone puts something
+Americanspoken used for asking where someone or something is

 used for asking or talking about the method of doing something